brancop/Brancoetal_7tesla_testretest/README.md

 Supporting files for the manuscript
 Temporal reliability of ultra-high field resting-state MRI for single-subject sensorimotor and language mapping

-Branco, Castro & Seixas, in revew.
+Branco, Castro & Seixas, in review.

 Contains:
 - An in-depth instructions file with all the necessary steps for replication of the manuscript results